jeffpar/lonedissent/_pages/transcripts/featured/ex-parte-quirin.md

   <p><b>A</b>: I am, yes, sir.</p>
   <p><b>Q</b>: The name of the Eastern Theater of Operations is changed to Eastern Defense Command.</p>
   <p>The Eastern Defense Command will not be a theater of operations.</p>
-  <p><text>Will you explain to the Commission just what the reason for that order is and the effect of it?</p>
+  <p>Will you explain to the Commission just what the reason for that order is and the effect of it?</p>
   <p><b>A</b>: Field Service Regulations defines a theater of operations as an area of the theater of war necessary for military operations and the administration and supply incident to military operations.</p>
   <p>Now-Questions by Colonel Dowell: .</p>
   <p><b>Q</b>: Will you state the paragraph and page?</p>